kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 ## Proposal

-This KEP proposes to add a new field `spec.loadBalancerClassName` in Service which allows for multiple implementations of Service Type=LoadBalancer in a cluster.
+This KEP proposes to add a new field `spec.loadBalancerClass` in Service which allows for multiple implementations of Service Type=LoadBalancer in a cluster.

 ### User Stories (Optional)